VerticalRelevance/control-broker/README.md

 Evaluation Pipeline and compare the result.

 In our Example App repo, comment out the IaC labeled (1) and (2) and uncomment section (3).

 Notice that we've simple renamed the SQS Queue that just failed in (2) to `fifoFalseQueueMakeMePass` and left the configuration the same.

-Commit this with a commit message such as:
+Commit this change:

 ```
-fifoFalseQueueMakeMePass
+git add .
+git commit -m "fifoFalseQueueMakeMePass"
 ```

 Now let's edit the OPA relevant Policy to make this non-Fifo Queue compliant.